 Too often the customer experience (CX) is fragmented and frustrating.
 In some cases a customer will have many identities with the same business: one for a mobile app, one for the store and a third for support.
 To avoid this, deploy a CIAM service that can verify user identities and smooth the journey across all channels.

 Find a solution designed to create unified user profiles that can travel with the consumer on any device or OS, and across all apps, platforms, browsers and channels.
-True omnichannel solutions are even able to authenticate and identify customers on out-of-band channels like call centers, kiosks and physical stores.
+True omni-channel solutions are even able to authenticate and identify customers on out-of-band channels like call centers, kiosks and physical stores.

 The goal is to enable your customers to sign in easily and then set them free to explore everything your business offers without disruptive hurdles that lead to dropoffs.
-Portable identities can carry the customer down any path, so you can deliver seamless omnichannel experiences every time.
+Portable identities can carry the customer down any path, so you can deliver seamless omni-channel experiences every time.

 The need to minimize upfront costs and accelerate TTM may dictate your first steps.
-Most startups have a short runway to quickly ship and sell product: a mobile app, web platform or online store.
+Most startups have a short runway to quickly ship and sell products: a mobile app, web platform or online store.
 Larger companies with quarterly goals and KPIs should also weigh the time and complexity of CIAM deployments.
 Most IT pros will set CIAM goals to win the most security, privacy and CX gains quickly.

 All companies should consider ease of implementation and future integrations.
-Open source APIs and greater simplicity make a biometric authentication service a top choice.
+Open-source APIs and greater simplicity make a biometric authentication service a top choice.
 Businesses in the EU, for example, may have a short sprint to comply with changes to General Data Protection Regulation (GDPR) standards.
 Transmit Security has helped companies in this exact predicament.

 Identity providers (IdPs) must be able to connect with your current and future applications.
-To simplify and speed integration, look for CIAM tools that support OAuth, SAML and OpenID Connect (OIDC) open source standards.
+To simplify and speed integration, look for CIAM tools that support OAuth, SAML and OpenID Connect (OIDC) open-source standards.
 OIDC 2.0 is designed to be API-friendly for native and mobile apps.
 This alone can make it easy to connect CIAM apps, simplify deployment and create unified experiences.

 As we face a new wave in the global pandemic, more customers are turning to online shopping, web platforms and apps.
 CIAM must be able to scale for rapid growth and peak periods in any given day or week.
 Authentication in particular must be able to handle a surge of new accounts and more frequent logins.